garrett-sutton/garrett-sutton.github.io/_drafts/hard-parenting.md

 laid down I would just need to throw up again.
 Water was not helpful to me at all.
 In fact, I felt like it was making me throw up.
 I just sort of sat on the bathroom floor for upwards of 3 hours.
-I had to go
+I had to go #
 2 a few times and that would subsequently be followed by needing to throw up.
-The throw up became a lot less numerous and a lot more painful.
+The throw up became a lot less numerous.
 It was seemingly just bile that I was getting out - GROSS and painful.

 By around 8 am, I think i got back into bed and propped